ComplianceAsCode/ComplianceAsCode.github.io/_posts/2019-10-16-new-templating-system.md

 categories: template
 author: Jan Černý
 ---
-In ComplianceAsCode content project there are many similar rules.
+In ComplianceAsCode content project, there are many similar rules.
 But we don’t like to duplicate code and we discourage copy-pasting.
 Instead, we prefer to generate content (e.g: OVAL, Ansible, Bash, etc.) using templates.
 Lately, we have changed the way these templates work.
 This change made using templates easier for the content authors.

 In this article, we will describe the reasons for this change and we will show how to use the new templating system.